ROCm/rocDecode/samples/videoDecodeRGB/README.md

 # Video decode RGB sample

 This sample illustrates the FFMPEG demuxer to get the individual frames which are then decoded using rocDecode API and optionally color-converted using custom HIP kernels on AMD hardware.
-This sample converts decoded YUV output to one of the RGB or BGR formats(24bit, 32bit, 464bit) in a separate thread allowing to run both VCN hardware and compute engine in parallel.
+This sample converts decoded YUV output to one of the RGB or BGR formats(24bit, 32bit, 464bit) in a separate thread allowing it to run both VCN hardware and compute engine in parallel.

 This sample uses HIP kernels to showcase the color conversion.
 Whenever a frame is ready after decoding, the `ColorSpaceConversionThread` is notified and can be used for post-processing.